Protection Against Incidences of Serious Cardiovascular Events Study

 Recruitment: 200 participants across Australia.

-Publication (1): Study results have now been published.
+Publication (1): The study results have now been published.
 Read the abstract via the link below (full article access is available only to journal subscribers): PubMed website

 Trial Summary